Stonehearst Asylum: Plot

-In 1899, an Oxford University professor demonstrates a case of female hysteria, Eliza Graves, before his class, including a young man.
+In 1899, an Oxford University professor demonstrates a patient with a case of female hysteria, Eliza Graves, before his class, including a young man.
 Though the patient protests that she is sane, the professor points out that all mental patients claim to be sane.
 The young man later arrives at Stonehearst Asylum, where he desires to take up residency.
-A group of armed men led by Mickey Finn allow him entry.
-Finn escorts him to the office of the superintendent, Dr. Silas Lamb, where the young man introduces himself as Dr. Edward Newgate from Oxford.
+A group of armed men, led by Mickey Finn, allow him entry.
+Finn escorts him to the office of the superintendent, Dr. Silas Lamb, where he introduces himself as Dr. Edward Newgate from Oxford.

 Lamb's unorthodox methods surprise Newgate.
 Lamb says that he does not believe in drugging or incarcerating patients, and he encourages their delusions when he feels it will bring them greater happiness.
-As an example Lamb makes Newgate examine volatile Arthur Timbs, whose family sold to a sideshow, without any sedatives but just using his eyes, with Newgate managing to calm Timbs down.
-Newgate becomes infatuated with Graves.
-During a fancy feast, Newgate and Finn argue, and, as a truce, Finn proposes a toast.
+Newgate becomes infatuated with Graves, who is a patient at Stonehearst.
+During the Christmas Eve feast, Newgate and Finn argue and, as a truce, Finn proposes a toast.
 Before Newgate can drink it, Graves causes him to spill his drink and quietly insists that he flee the asylum, but Newgate refuses to leave without her.

 Newgate discovers the actual asylum staff locked in the boiler room, who explain that Lamb and Finn drugged their drinks and led a revolt.
-Dr. Salt and Mrs. Pike warn Newgate that Lamb is a dangerous madman – a surgeon who murdered his patients during wartime, while Finn killed his mother and sister.
-Staff members Paxton and Swanwick escape but are hunted down and slain by several inmates led by Finn.
-Newgate attempts to recruit Graves, but she declines to become involved and tells him of Salt's abuses.
+Dr. Salt and Mrs. Pike warn Newgate that Lamb is a dangerous madman—a surgeon who murdered his patients during wartime, while Finn killed his mother and sister.
+Lamb makes Newgate examine volatile Arthur Timbs, whose family sold him to a sideshow, without any sedatives but just using his eyes, with Newgate managing to calm Timbs down by referring to him by his name, which is scrawled on the cell walls.
+Newgate attempts to recruit Graves, but she declines and tells him of Salt's abuses.
+Staff members Paxton and Swanwick escape, but are hunted down and slain by a posse led by Finn.
 When Newgate sneaks into Lamb's office to retrieve Salt's notes, he overhears Lamb and Finn conspire.
-Lamb forces Newgate to perform electrical shock treatment (ECT) on Salt.
-When Salt suffers amnesia, Lamb proclaims him cured of his delusion.
+Lamb forces Newgate to perform electrical shock treatment on Salt.
+When Salt suffers amnesia as a result, Lamb proclaims him cured of his delusion.

 During the New Year's celebration, Finn murders a female patient, who is carried away by Timbs.
-Convinced that something must be done, Newgate attempts to spike the champagne.
-He is caught and Lamb prepares Newgate for electric shock therapy.
-Newgate reveals to Graves that he came to the asylum to rescue her once he saw her at the Oxford demonstration.
-Lamb grants Newgate a final request: to see a picture of Graves that he keeps in his pocket.
-When the picture turns out to be one of Lamb's victims, the shock causes Lamb to stagger out of the room in a daze.
+Convinced that something must be done, Newgate attempts to spike the champagne with chloral hydrate.
+He is caught, and Lamb prepares Newgate for shock therapy.
+Newgate reveals to Graves that he came to the asylum to rescue her after he saw her at the Oxford demonstration.
+Lamb grants Newgate a final request: to look at a picture of Graves that he keeps in his pocket.
+When the picture turns out to be of one of Lamb's victims, the shock causes Lamb to stagger out of the room.
 Finn attempts to take control, but Graves and Newgate lead a revolt against him, as the other patients have become scared of his violent nature.